zoepiran/zp/cv.md

 ___Hebrew University, School
 of Computer Science and Engineering, Dr. Mor Nitzan.___

-"Encoding and decoding cellular identities in single-cell data."\
+"Decoding cellular identities in single-cell data."\
 Uncovering structure in complex biological systems using methods and ideas from Computer Science and Physics.

 `May 2023-September 2023`
-___ Apple ML Research, Paris, Prof. Marco Cuturi.___
+___Apple ML Research, Paris, Prof. Marco Cuturi.___

-"Self-supervised Learning with the Matching Gap"\
+"Contrasting Multiple Representations with the Multi-Marginal Matching Gap"\
-Combining self-supervised learning with optimal transport theory.
+Using tools from optimal transport theory to learn meaningful representations of objects seen through multiple views.

 `2018-2020`
 ___Hebrew University, Racah Institute, Prof. Naftail Tishby and Prof. Zohar Ringel.___